MSay2/EasyUpdateApplication/README.md

 * Test function (optional but very useful)

 ### Get Library
-To get the library copy the EasyUpdateApplication folder to your project
+To get the library copy the EasyUpdateApplicationLibrary folder to your project

 # Use
 * First, create a text file and modify its extension ```.txt``` in ```.json```